XueXinping18/ids_706/README.md

 ```

 ![Fail to load image](./7.png)
+Notes / Pitfalls.

+SQLite supports window functions (3.25+).
+Ensure version.

+Use DENSE_RANK if you prefer no gaps in ranking.
 ---

 ### Q8.
 What are the total amounts per order, and how is the employee hierarchy structured?